 Well, some people could be morbidly stupid.

-So I I uh I think that was this.
+So I think that what's going on.

 Oh, it's so easy.

-You notice also she's getting a lot like Joe, very forgetful, having a hard time keeping trends of thought.
+You notice also, she's getting a lot like Joe, very forgetful, having a hard time keeping trends of thought.

 Anyway, so he took it in consultation with his doctor.